 - 403(b) Retirement Savings Account with employer match

 Submit an application package via ELI’s online application system.
 Simply visit https://www.eli.org/employment to get started.
 Note that your submission must contain the following uploaded documents (Word or PDF format), as follows:

 - A cover letter addressing your personal goals and interests, as well as your experience and interest in carrying out the duties outlined above

 - A resume with dates for all listed experience

 - A list of references

-ELI will accept applications for this position until 11:59 pm EST, Monday, November 28, 2022.
-Applications will be reviewed, however, on a rolling basis and the post may be filled prior to the closing deadline.
+Applications will be reviewed on a rolling basis until the vacancy is filled.
 You must use ELI’s online application system; ELI cannot accept applications submitted by email, the USPS or other shipping service, or hand delivery.

 Please note that to ensure the health and safety of the ELI workforce, any offer of employment from ELI is contingent on candidates providing proof of full vaccination against COVID-19.
 ELI management will consider requests for religious or medical exceptions, consistent with applicable law.